aimms/how-to/ProgressWindowServerSession.rst

 Introduction
 ------------

-In the presence of a long running solution procedure, we're curious how far that long running procedure is - can we expect the solution soon or should we get a cup of coffee instead?
+In the presence of a long running solve procedure, we're curious how far that long running procedure is - can we expect the solution soon or should we get a cup of coffee instead?
 In essence, we're keeping track of regularly changing status information of the solution process.

 Analysis
 --------